By Abdulafeez Olaitan

 Following a frabjous career in the National Basketball Association (NBA), spanning 20 years with Los Angeles Lakers, Kobe Bryant undoubtedly had some of the best career highlights.

-His farewell match remains one that will be emblazoned in the memories of many for a very long time.
+His farewell match remains one that will be emblazoned in the memories of many for a long long time.

 The farewell match which was against Utah Jazz took place on the night of April 13th, 2016 in the Staples Centre, Los Angeles California, and what’s more, it was the season finale.